July 14, 2018

 Is your child trying to use new words?
 She should be attempting to use new vocabulary on a regular basis even if she is not speaking as much as her peers.
 She may also be putting two words together in short sentences.
 If so, she may not be delayed.
 If you do not hear new words regularly, your child may have a language problem.

 So how should you know if your child will just outgrow it?
 Or what do you do if your child does have a language delay and you'd like to do something at home?
-Use these speech resources below to get started or contact Better Speech for more information on speech therapy.
+Use these speech resources below to get started or schedule a free consultation with a Better Speech therapist for more information on speech therapy.

 At Better Speech we know you deserve speech therapy that works.